Aleph: Rabbinic Judaism

 In the Sefer Yetzirah, the letter aleph is king over breath, formed air in the universe, temperate in the year, and the chest in the soul.

 Aleph is also the first letter of the Hebrew word emet (אֱמֶת), which means truth.
-In Jewish mythology, it was the letter aleph that was carved into the head of the golem that ultimately gave it life.
+In Judaism, it was the letter aleph that was carved into the head of the golem that ultimately gave it life.

-Aleph also begins the three words that make up God's mystical name in Exodus, I Am who I Am (in Hebrew, Ehyeh Asher Ehyeh אהיה אשר אהיה), and aleph is an important part of mystical amulets and formulas.
+Aleph also begins the three words that make up God's name in Exodus, I Am who I Am (in Hebrew, Ehyeh Asher Ehyeh אהיה אשר אהיה), and aleph is an important part of mystical amulets and formulas.

-Aleph, in Jewish mysticism, represents the oneness of God.
+Aleph represents the oneness of God.
 The letter can be seen as being composed of an upper yud, a lower yud, and a vav leaning on a diagonal.
 The upper yud represents the hidden and ineffable aspects of God while the lower yud represents God's revelation and presence in the world.
 The vav ("hook") connects the two realms.